All motifs

 Dresses

-Dresses carry the charge of the speaker's body as it was seen at a specific moment (by herself, by a partner, by the public) with the garment standing in for the version of self that the moment required.
-The image's force often comes from what state the dress is in when the song revisits it: ruined, kept, given away, or still being put on.
-A dress is rarely incidental in Taylor's writing; it marks the version of the speaker the song asks the listener to see.
+A dress carries the speaker's body as it was seen at a specific moment, by herself, by a partner, by the public, with the garment standing for the version of self that moment asked for.
+The image often turns on what state the dress is in when the song comes back to it: ruined, kept, given away, or still being put on.
+A dress is rarely just a dress in Taylor's writing; it marks the version of the speaker the song wants you to see.

 Appears in 24 songs